Bad Brains: Recent developments (2015–present)

 In November 2015, Dr. Know suffered a heart attack and was placed on life support due to the risk of organ failure.
 After three months in the hospital he made a full recovery, thanks in part to a GoFundMe campaign organized by his bandmates.
 In March 2016, H.R. announced that he had been diagnosed with a rare type of headache called SUNCT, and received treatment for this condition and other ongoing health issues thanks to another GoFundMe campaign.

 In October 2016, Bad Brains were nominated for the Rock and Roll Hall of Fame, but were not inducted.
 In a December 2016 interview with Rolling Stone, Dr. Know and Darryl Jenifer discussed the band members' health issues and the future of the band.
 They announced that they hoped to record a new album titled Mind Power, after the band's short-lived original moniker.
-In June 2017 the band played a show featuring guest appearances by Randy Blythe and original Bad Brains singer Sid McCray, who sang with the band for the first time in 39 years.
+In June 2017, the band played a show featuring guest appearances by Lamb of God's Randy Blythe and original Bad Brains singer Sid McCray, who sang with the band for the first time in 39 years.

-Singer Chuck Mosley, who had played with Bad Brains in the early 1990s, died in November 2017.
+Former singer Chuck Mosley died in November 2017.
 Sid McCray died in September 2020.

+Legacy

+Bad Brains have had a significant impact on music, particularly on rock and metal bands that followed them.
+Dave Grohl of Nirvana and Foo Fighters has stated that they were one of his favorite bands during his childhood and that he "learned to play drums by arranging pillows on my floor and my bed in the formation of a drum set and playing along to Bad Brains."

+Bad Brains have also exerted massive influence over punk rock, being credited as pioneers of hardcore punk and the associated genre of youth crew.
+They are also cited as influences on thrash metal and extreme metal in general, being cited as an influence by bands such as Anthrax.

+Funk metal and ska punk also largely owe themselves to Bad Brains' innovations.
+Pioneering bands of these subgenres that have cited Bad Brains as an influence include the Red Hot Chili Peppers, Faith No More, Sublime, No Doubt, Fishbone, 311, and Living Colour.

+Other bands and artists that have cited Bad Brains as an influence include the Beastie Boys, Guns N' Roses, Soundgarden, The Dillinger Escape Plan, Jane's Addiction, System of a Down, Rage Against the Machine, Deftones, Clutch, Green Day, the Offspring, the Roots, Lamb of God, and Corrosion of Conformity.